nolauren/workshops/urdhpedagogy/projects.md

 ## ESRI StoryMaps
 - University of Winnipeg: [Food History](https://www.manitobafoodhistory.ca/maps-archive), [Actual Map](https://www.manitobafoodhistory.ca/icelandiccanadian-food-in-manitoba)
 - University of Edinburgh: [The road to Agincourt](https://edinuniv.maps.arcgis.com/apps/Cascade/index.html?appid=2a5058d182fc47dc833e1b803cd2bf04)
+- ESRI: [Story Maps and the Digital Humanities](https://www.esri.com/arcgis-blog/products/story-maps/sharing-collaboration/story-maps-and-the-digital-humanities/): List of projects but not classroom based.

 ## Projects Beyond the Classroom
 This list is based on projects shared with me that do not appear to have a classroom component.
 If this is incorrect, please let me know!